taylorlapeyre/basicwardrobe.info/_includes/tops.md

 ### Patterned Button Ups
 ![](/assets/images/button-up.png)

-Besides oxfords, one should have a couple other patterned button ups.
+Besides oxfords, one should have a couple other patterned shirts.
 Casual button ups should not be so busy that they are hard to look at, but instead just subtle enough that they compliment an outfit without taking away from the other parts of it.

 *Suggestions:*